bspt628/curcuit2/README.md

 $$ F(s) = \frac{1}{s^{4} + 2.6131 s^{3} + 3.4142 s^{2} + 2.6131 s + 1.0} $$

 the value of elements

-First element is INDUCTOR

-the value of elements